cloudmesh/cloudmesh1/docs/source/man/man.rst

     key list --source=ssh  [--dir=DIR] [--format=FORMAT]

        lists all keys in the directory.
-If the directory is not specified the defualt will be ~/.ssh
+If the directory is not specified the default will be ~/.ssh

     key list --source=yaml  [--dir=DIR] [--format=FORMAT]